cdaringe/webjerk/packages/snapjerk/README.md

 var conf = { ... } // see API docs
 snapjerk(conf).then(...) // `snaps/` will be a dir with the result of `webjerk-snaps` within!
 ```

+### approving changes

+changes come in three forms:

+- new images
+  - approve by setting `WEBJERK_ALLOW_NEW_IMAGES=1` in your env
+- changed images
+  - approve changes by setting `WEBJERK_APPROVE_CHANGES=1` in your env
+- removed images
+  - approve by simplying removing the images from your reference set
+  - PRs to automate this would be great!

+for more on the image diffing and approval processes, see (webjerk-image-set-diff)[https://github.com/cdaringe/webjerk/tree/master/packages/webjerk-image-set-diff].

+# why?

+great options out there for testing visual diffs in browsers are slim.  i've
+drawn the conclusion that most people roll their own image snap and comparison
+solutions, or, bring in large swaths of dependencies and configuration to make
+it all work.

+this project aims to sceenshot testing really easy.  by easy, i mean:

+- minimal dependencies
+- minimal configuration
+- small API surface
+- easy to debug & hack on
+- host agnostic screenshots. different browsers on different boxes yield different visual rendering.  browsers in docker resolves that.

+the nearest thing to this project is  (BackstopJS)[https://github.com/garris/BackstopJS].  it's great!  it's more comprehensive
+than this package, but also brings with it more complexity.  give it a shot if
+snapjerk doesn't work out for you.